bact/spdx-3-model/model/AI/Classes/Prompt.md

 A prompt is the input or instruction given to a foundation model, including a language model, to guide it in generating a specific response or action.

-The `contentIdentifier` property identifies the prompt's content.
+The `contentIdentifier` property identifies the prompt's content(s).

 ## Metadata